geek0609/geek0609/README.md

 ## Education
 - **Finished Class 12th** :school: in [Indian School Al Wadi Al Kabir, Muscat, Oman](https://iswkoman.com/) with subjects English, Physics, Chemistry, Mathematics and Economics
-- **2nd year in B. Tech** in Electronics and Communications Engineering with specialization in VLSI design and manufacturing from [National Institute of Technology Warangal](https://nitw.ac.in/)
+- **2nd Year B. Tech** in Electronics and Communications Engineering with specialization in VLSI design and manufacturing from [National Institute of Technology Warangal](https://nitw.ac.in/)
 - **Diploma Level in Bachelor of Science** (BS) Degree in Data Science and Applications from [Indian Institute of Technology Madras](https://study.iitm.ac.in/ds/)

 ## Projects